gravitational/teleport/docs/4.4/enterprise/workflow/index.md

 spec:
   allow:
     request:
-      # the `roles` list can now be a mixture of literals and matchers
+      # the `roles` list can now be a mixture of literals and wildcard matchers
       roles: ['common', 'dev-*']
       # the `claims_to_roles` mapping works the same as it does in
       # the oidc connector, with the added benefit that the mapped to roles